wp-plugins/subscribe2/ReadMe.txt

 WordPress 2.1.x and 2.2.x are supported.
 For the latest information visit http://subscribe2.wordpress.com.
 For these versions of WordPress use Subscribe2 code from the 3.x stable.

-Finally, WordPress 2.3 and 2.5 are supported.
+Finally, WordPress 2.3 and up are supported.
 Again, for the latest information visit http://subscribe2.wordpress.com.
 For this versions of WordPress use Subscribe2 code from the 4.x stable.

 = How do I upgrade from a previous version? =
 If you are upgrading from any 2.1.x version of subscribe2, please delete both the /subscribe.php and /wp-content/plugins/subscribe2.php files before copying the new files into place.
 Your subscriber list will remain intact, and your options should be preserved.
 Now create a WordPress Page as described above.